 - What Does the Volumetric Flow Rate for Air Compressors Mean and Why Is It Important for Air Compressor Systems?

 - What Are the Most Important Ratings to Look at When Determining Air Compressor Capacity?

 Standard cubic feet per minute measures the flow rate of gas under standard pressure and temperature conditions.
 The accepted standards of temperature and pressure are 68 degrees Fahrenheit and 36 percent humidity at sea level.

-Pressure varies inversely with SCFM, so if your PSI is 120, your SCFM will be higher than if your PSI is 80.
+Pressure varies inversely with SCFM, so if your PSI is 120, your SCFM will be lower than if your PSI is 80.

 The alternative measurement to SCFM is ACFM, or actual cubic feet per minute.
 This is the pure flow rate of gas independent of standard pressure or temperature conditions.

 Why Is SCFM Important for Air Compressors?